phoenix-rtos/phoenix-rtos-doc/devices/libsdio/README.md

 **Description:**

-This function initiates an indirect, multi-byte transfer of up to 2048 bytes at once.
-As is the case with `sdio_transferDirect`, this call can service bi-directional transfers.
+This function initiates an indirect, multibyte transfer of up to 2048 bytes at once.
+As is the case with `sdio_transferDirect`, this call can service bidirectional transfers.

 > **NOTE:** This function is a blocking call which only returns upon successful transfer completion or failure.